esa/spacecreator/quickstart.md

 ### Build environment

 Blue QtCreator and the SpaceCreator plugin needs to be compiled against the EXACT same Qt version.
-Further more, Blue QtCreator needs to be the source from that exact Qt version as well.
+Furthermore, Blue QtCreator needs to be the source from that exact Qt version as well.
 To garantee this, the SpaceCreator project has a script for downloading and installing a specific version of Qt and the corresponding QtCreator sourcecode.
 Running the following command:

 `~/projects/spacecreator$ python3 ./scripts/prebuild.py --output_dir $HOME/opt/spacecreatorenv6 --qt_version 6.3.1 --qtcreator_version 8.0.1